0

 This is a simplified version of how the process usually works out:

-Sample collection: A fresh stool sample is frequently collected from the dog at home through a kit and usually mailed to a lab.
+A fresh stool sample is frequently collected from the dog at home through a kit and usually mailed to a lab.

-DNA sequencing/analysis: DNA sequencing (and more recently full metagenomics) is the methodology used in the lab to identify and quantify the bacterial (and occasionally fungal/viral) populations.
+DNA sequencing (and more recently full metagenomics) is the methodology used in the lab to identify and quantify the bacterial (and occasionally fungal/viral) populations.

-Report: You are provided with the microbial breakdown, the presence or absence of some essential beneficial and harmful microbes, and the comparison with the healthy reference (by age/breed/size).
+You are provided with the microbial breakdown, the presence or absence of some essential beneficial and harmful microbes, and the comparison with the healthy reference (by age/breed/size).

-Actionable insights: Depending on the report, you can receive recommendations to change diet, add pre-/probiotics, make lifestyle adjustments (activity, stress), supervise or retest.
+Depending on the report, you can receive recommendations to change diet, add pre-/probiotics, make lifestyle adjustments (activity, stress), supervise or retest.

-Note: It should be stressed that testing is a promising area; all tests offered commercially are equal, validation, reference data, and breed-specific norms are developing in the dog area.
+It should be stressed that testing is a promising area; all tests offered commercially are equal, validation, reference data, and breed-specific norms are developing in the dog area.

 What the Research Tells Us: Dogs, Digestion & Immunity.